-Action Set Action Description Formatting (continued) Data Formats the display of data in the selected column.
-Font Formats the font of data in the selected column.
-GeneralOperations Parameter Displays the parameters, if any, for the current report.
-SwitchSummary Mode Switches between summary table mode and detail table mode for the selected table.
-Grouping CreateSection Adds a report section, which provides an additional level of data grouping.
-DeleteSection Removes the selected report section.
-GroupBy Groups table rows by values in the selected column.
+Action set Action Description Grouping (continued) GroupBy Groups table rows by values in the selected column.
 HideDetail Hides the detail rows in a report section.
 PageBreak Adds page breaks before or after a report section.
 ShowDetail Shows the detail rows in a report section.
 UngroupBy Removes groups in the selected column.
 Help Help Shows help information.
 PageLayout PageLayoutIn Toolbar Displays page layout toggle under toolbar.
 Disabled by default.
 Preview PreviewHTML Shows a preview of the report in HTML format.
-ReportItem Operations Bookmark Assigns a bookmark to a report item.
+ReportItemOperations Bookmark Assigns a bookmark to a report item.
+Hyperlink Assigns a hyperlink to a report item.
 SectionOperations SectionHeading Shows the data fields in the report, and supports adding fields to the selected section heading.
 Sorting AdvancedSort Sorts the table rows by the values of multiple columns.
+SortAscending Sorts, in ascending order, the table rows by the values of the selected column.
+SortDescending Sorts, in descending order, the table rows by the values of the selected column.
+TemplateTable Operations AutoSummarizeOn If set to true, creates a summary table by default.
+If set to false, creates a detail table by default.
+UndoRedo Redo Redo the last action.
+Undo Undo the last action.

-Table 14-1 User actions that you can enable or disable through erni\config.xml (continued)
+Table 15-1 User actions that you can enable or disable through erni_config.xml (continued)